Components in Rust

 Rust bindings, bring in WASI worlds, and execute the component.

-$ cd examples/add-host
+$ cd examples/example-host

-$ cargo run --release -- 1 2 ../add/target/wasm32-wasi/release/add.wasm
+$ cargo run --release -- 1 2 ../add/target/wasm32-wasip1/release/add.wasm

 1 + 2 = 3